jeftegoes/AwsOverview/Database/Amazon RDS.md

 ## 5.1.
 Use Cases

-- You have a production database that is taking on normal load.
+- We have a production database that is taking on normal load.
-- You want to run a reporting application to run some analytics.
+- We want to run a reporting application to run some analytics.
-- You create a Read Replica to run the new workload there.
+- We create a Read Replica to run the new workload there.
 - The production application is unaffected.
 - Read replicas are used for SELECT (=read) only kind of statements (not INSERT, UPDATE, DELETE).

 ## 5.2.
 Network Cost

 - In AWS there's a network cost when data goes from one AZ to another.
-- **For RDS Read Replicas within the same region, you don't pay that fee.**
+- **For RDS Read Replicas within the same region, we don't pay that fee.**

 # 6. Disaster Recovery